Allen-Tildesley/examples/python_examples/GUIDE.md

 The exact results for the vacf, rvcf and msd are written out to `diffusion_exact.out` for easy comparison with `diffusion.out`.
 Here are some typical results using default program parameters throughout.
-The vacf is in red, rvcf in blue, and msd in green;
-every fifth point is shown for the results of `diffusion`, while the exact results are indicated as lines.
+The results of the Langevin simulation are shown as points, plotting only every 10th value for clarity, while the exact results are indicated as lines.
 For the default program parameters, the diffusion coefficient is _D_=1.
 The results are very similar to those obtained from the analogous Fortran example.